Elleke Boehmer: Fiction

 are often about heroines trapped in their privileged worlds and closed off from the larger political world around them.
 These novels are driven by a powerful rhetoric of failure and their characters struggle with the limits set by a world they find difficult to name or transcend, yet one that they cannot identify with.
 In her novels, as in her academic work in postcolonial literature, Boehmer constantly works to overcome the culture of guilt that has been associated with liberal white South African writers and to think through the possibility of making black consciousness itself a part of white writing.
 While her novels are often about the enclosures of a privileged white culture, their characters strive to define themselves against the political movements associated with Steve Biko and the black consciousness movement of the 1970s.

+Terence Cave argues that the "strikingly original structure" of Boehmer's fiction creates a "slow-burn effect" for the reader through which emotional and political truths steadily unfold.

 In 2010, Boehmer published a collection of short stories, Sharmilla, and Other Portraits.
-A second collection entitled To the Volcano, and other stories is forthcoming in 2019.
+The collection has been translated into Italian and in part into Dutch.
+A second collection entitled To the Volcano, and other stories appeared from Myriad Editions in 2019.
+Anjali Joseph in the TLS saw the "memorably lifelike" stories as reminiscent of Jean Rhys's fiction.
+J. M. Coetzee hailed their "passion and intelligence".
 "Supermarket Love", which appears in the second volume, was commended for the Australian Book Review's Elizabeth Jolley Short Story Prize.